Independent Test Generation for RESTful APIs: Related Work

-RESTful API fuzzing represents a unique point on the spectrum of structured input generation techniques.
+{\em Structured Input Generation:} RESTful API fuzzing represents a unique point on the spectrum of structured input generation (SIG) techniques.
 At the most primitive level, these services can be treated as taking as input untyped JSON values.
-Thus, generating inputs for these APIs can be handled using well-understood techniques from the application fuzzing literature including random inputs, constant values, mutation, \etc~\cite{afl,evosuite,dart}.
-However, state-of-the-art for API specification is rapidly moving toward the use of much richer type and specification systems including OpenAPI~\cite{openapi}, Smithy~\cite{smithy}, TypeSpec~\cite{typespec} and Bosque~\cite{bosque}.
-These systems provide a rich structure for input generation.
+Thus, generating inputs for these APIs can be handled using techniques from the classic fuzzing literature including random inputs, constant values, mutation, \etc~\cite{afl,evosuite,dart}.
+However, state-of-the-art for API specification is rapidly moving toward the use of much richer type and specification systems including OpenAPI~\cite{openapi}, Smithy~\cite{smithy}, TypeSpec~\cite{typespec} and Bosque~\cite{bosque,bsqon}.
+These systems provide a rich structure for input generation that can be leveraged to increase the effectiveness of test generation~\cite{pex,gramfuzz}.

-Structured input generation can greatly increase the effectiveness of test input generation~\cite{pex,gramfuzz}.
-Work on using structured input generation as defined by context-free grammars has been explored in many contexts~\cite{gramfuzz,zest,zellercacm,jsfunfuzz}.
+Work on SIG using context-free grammars (CFG) has been explored in many contexts~\cite{gramfuzz,zest,zellercacm,jsfunfuzz}.
 More recently the S3 project has applied grammar directed input generation (with constraints) to network protocols and services~\cite{zellercacm,zellermining,zellerinv}.
-In contrast to this paper, it approaches this topic from the viewpoint of using a context-free grammar based definition of the physical inputs/outputs of the API using a novel DSL (ISLa) instead of from the perspective of a logical type system.
-Industry adoption of OpenAPI/TypeSpec/Smithy over grammar-centric (IDL) representations, \eg ASN.1~\cite{asn1} or SOAP~\cite{soap}, for API specifications indicate a strong developer preference for the type-centric perspective on specifications.
-Thus this work focuses on the problem of generating structured inputs as defined by a rich API type system.
+In contrast to this paper, this work approaches this topic from the viewpoint of using a CFG-based definition of the physical inputs/outputs of the API using a novel DSL (ISLa) instead of from the perspective of a logical type system.
+Industry adoption of TypeSpec/Smithy over grammar-centric (IDL) representations, \eg ASN.1~\cite{asn1} or SOAP~\cite{soap}, for API specifications indicate a strong developer preference for the type-centric perspective.\\

+{\em RESTful Testing:} Automated testing for REST APIs is an increasingly important area of research and practice~\cite{surveyrest}, as they have become an increasingly prevalent software architecture.
+The seminal RESTler~\cite{restler} work introduced several foundational concepts for testing REST APIs, including inferring producer-consumer dependencies.
+Later work has applied reinforcement learning~\cite{arat-rl,deeprest}, evolutionary algorithms~\cite{evomaster}, combinatorial call-sequence parameter exploration~\cite{restct}, and combining static and dynamic analysis~\cite{rbctest} to improve on the state-of-the-art.

+Recent empirical work~\cite{defects4rest} introduced a benchmark of real-world RESTful API defects, along with manual analysis of their causes, and demonstrates that many cannot be detected by \emph{any} testing system based on OpenAPI specifications alone as these specifications lack the needed semantic information to detect the defects.
+This highlights the need for richer specification systems for APIs, such as TypeSpec~\cite{typespec}, which can provide correctness oracles for testing.